© Norman Sperling, April 15, 2012

 When I teach about stars, the 7 main spectral types usually seem rather abstract.
 I show their different spectra, but that's hard to relate to what students actually see in a starry sky.
 I show Planck curves and explain how surface temperature results in color differences that you can actually notice.
 Star colors aren't the sharp tones of advertising signs, but you can definitely notice the tinges.

 Star tinges are less than impressive to the naked eye, because starlight is so dim that it mostly triggers the black-and-white-registering rod cells in your retina.
-Only the 20 or so brightest stars deliver so much light that they also trigger a few color-sensitive cone cells.
+Only the 20 or so brightest stars deliver so much light that they also trigger a few color-sensitive cone cells, and those only barely.

 Yes, A and F stars really do look white, but now you appreciate how real that is, unlike an artifact of not triggering enough cone cells.